 Chris Hannah, Managing Director says, “We have been aware of Maxine, and have been keen to bring her on board for a number of years now.
 Over the last 12 months, we have noticed a big increase in demand for temporary and contract roles...
 Maxine’s level of experience, professionalism and friendly style make her the ideal person to further grow this aspect of our business and meet our client’s needs”.

-We are excited to announce that The Burford Recruitment Company have been confirmed as an 'Approved Employer' by the Secretary of State for Work and Pensions (DWP) allowing us to take part in the Kickstart Scheme!
+We are excited to announce that The Burford Recruitment Company have created a Recruitment Team Administrator position as part of the Kickstart Scheme.

-The Kickstart Scheme supports employers who provide six month work placements for young people.
+The Kickstart Scheme supports employers who are able offer a six month work placement for young people.
 Importantly, these placements must provide regular paid work which is of value, and which will help young people to develop transferrable skills for their future career.
 The purpose of the scheme is to improve employability, and the chances of sustained employment for those particularly at risk of long term unemployment (16-24-year-old age group).

-This improvement is achieved through the creation of new jobs that would not otherwise exist, providing work which incentivises positive behaviours to make young people more attractive to future employers and improve their readiness to transition into long term employment, giving them the confidence and competence to succeed.
+This is achieved through the creation of new jobs that might not otherwise exist, providing work which incentivises positive behaviours to make young people more attractive to future employers and improve their readiness to transition into long term employment, giving them the confidence and competence to succeed.

-Successful candidates will receive on-the-job training in a busy office environment, developing transferrable skills, as well as receiving mentoring, careers advice and support with CV and interview preparation.
-As a Recruitment Agency, if it is not possible to make these placements permanent at the end of six months, we will also be best placed to ensure they receive support finding their next role.
+Sarah will receive on-the-job training in a busy office environment, developing soft skills such as communication and teamwork.
+She will receive mentoring, careers advice and support with CV and interview preparation, and if it is not possible to extend the placement at the end of six months, we will also be best placed to ensure that she receives expert support in finding her next role.

 2020 has been a year we will remember for a long time…